-During the last few years Huncote parish has seen much proposed in the way of various new developments in the village (Duncan Avenue (redevelopment), Field View Close, and Jelson development off Narborough Road), and new developments surrounding us which will increase traffic (Stoney Stanton and Lubbesthorpe).
+During the last few years Huncote parish has seen much proposed in the way of various new developments in the village (Duncan Avenue (redevelopment), Field View Close, Jelson development off Narborough Road), Spence Lane and new developments surrounding us which will increase traffic (Stoney Stanton and Lubbesthorpe).

-Councillors have been consulted on these developments, and responded to community comments on other developments; including Westleigh development off Denman Lane.
+Councillors have been consulted on these developments, and responded to community comments on other developments in the hope of influencing the final conditions on developers.

-Councillors have looked at ways to improve the village with new seating and flower planters being installed and overseen refurbishments of the play area equipment, with a new outdoor gym also being installed, introducing Christmas lights in the centre of the village, along with contributing to the new BMX track at the Pavilion and supporting the return of a permanent library to the village.
+In trying to improve the local environment for parishioners in Huncote, Councillors have looked at ways to improve the village with new seating and flower planters being installed and overseen refurbishments of the play area equipment, with a new outdoor gym also being installed, introducing Christmas lights in the centre of the village and on the den, along with contributing to the new BMX track at the Pavilion and supporting the return of a permanent library to the village.

 Future projects the council are working on include a neighbourhood plan, cemetery extension and reviewing community facilities.

 It doesn't cost you anything to stand for co-option, with details available within this site, from the Parish Clerk and from the Electoral Services team at Blaby District Council on how to let the Council know you would like to be co-opted.